Chas McCormick Player Props: Astros vs. Rockies

 Chas McCormick At The Plate

-- McCormick is batting .263 with nine doubles, a triple, eight home runs and 15 walks.
+- McCormick has nine doubles, a triple, eight home runs and 16 walks while hitting .264.

-- McCormick is batting .389 with one homer during his last games and is on a four-game hitting streak.
+- McCormick will look to extend his five-game hitting streak.
+He's batting .381 with one homer in his last games.

-- McCormick has had at least one RBI in 30.4% of his games this year (14 of 46), with more than one RBI nine times (19.6%).
-He has also accounted for three or more of his team's runs in two contests.
+- In 31.9% of his games this year, McCormick has had at least one RBI.
+He's picked up more than one in 19.1% and driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.